turif/interviewQuestions/StormFlinkPerformance/README.md

   * Determine which is faster - Storm or Flink
 * Automation
   * Building and running should be automated and simple

-#Working/Sharing
-* Fork the code into your own git repo
-* Check your code into your repo, this is how we will share and look at your code during your demo

 #And then...
 * You will present your solution to the nvent team